mikeres0/eBuyBot/README.md

-eBuyBot
+MikeRes0Bay
 =======

-A bot that automatically buys items from eBay at a set price range and time interval.
+A bot that will search ebay for a 1p item with free P&P, purchase it, once a day for 365 days.

+Total cost of £3.65.